recovering your assets from police

 3. Large Criminal Proceeds Cases - assembling a team of barristers

-For large value criminal proceeds matters, with multiple respondents and interested parties, and multiple party types (companies, trusts, individuals, children etc) it will be necessary to have multiple barristers acting for different parties.
+For large value criminal proceeds matters, with multiple respondents and interested parties, and multiple party types (companies, trusts, individuals, limited partnerships, children etc) it may be necessary to have multiple barristers acting for different parties.
 This is to avoid the appearance of conflict, but also actual conflict that may arise during the litigation.
 This also assists with a more manageable and safe workload for each barrister and their solicitor.
+I assemble legal teams via criminal proceeds defence group.

 4. Types of clients I have acted for/provided advice to